We are migrating our support portal. You can reach eMagicOne support team via email: support@emagicone.com

 Retrieving data is very similar to restore operation of Backup/Restore Wizard.
 Actually, the program posts a request to bridge.php file asking it to generate database backup (SQL) script.
 After script is generated it will be transferred to Store Manager application and executed on database specified in "Store Database Settings" - your local (embedded) database.
 After this operation you will get mirror copy of your remote (store) database on your local computer.

-Select "Tools->Database Bridge->Get Data from Web" to retrieve script file.
+Use "Tools->Database Bridge->Get Data from Web" to retrieve script file.
 After script is executed you get complete copy of your remote store on your local machine.
 You may work with the program now - all modifications one by one will be saved into one file.
 This file contains all SQL commands modifying your data such as DELETE, INSERT, UPDATE, ALTER and so on.

 After the needed modifications are made, you have to update your remote store with all changes done locally.
-Select "Tools --> Database Bridge --> Post Changes to Web".
+Use "Tools --> Database Bridge --> Post Changes to Web".
 This action will post all stored commands to bridge.php installed on your store.
 Once the bridge file receives the commands, it will execute all them one by one in the order they were stored.
 After all commands are executed successfully, your remote store will reflect all changes you made locally.